OVERVIEW

 Day 16 – Moremi Game Reserve

 Today is a full day of a vehicle safari as we spend most of the day in the Moremi Game Reserve searching for the species that roam the plains.
 Expect some bumpy roads as we traverse this wildlife reserve with our 4×4 vehicles.
-We hope to see as many species of fauna and flora as possible while exploring habitats from wetlands and open waters to grassland and savanna woodland.
-This evening we will return to Khwai to share and compare all the amazing sightings during the safari.
+We hope to see as many species of fauna and flora as possible while exploring habitats from wetlands, open waters to grassland and savannah forest.
+Tonight we will return to Khwai to share and compare all the amazing sightings during the safari.

 Day 17 – Khwai to Nata

 The journey today from Khwai to Nata passes by the Botswana salt pans.
-You will break camp and depart at dawn in the open 4×4 safari vehicles before meeting the truck in Maun.
-The picturesque drive from Maun to Nata showcases some of Botswana's stunning landscapes and rich cultural heritage.
-Keep an eye out, as there is always the chance to encounter one or two wildlife encounters before reaching your overnight destination in Nata.
+You will depart the camp and leave at dawn in open 4×4 safari vehicles before meeting the truck in Maun.
+The scenic drive from Maun to Nata showcases some of Botswana's stunning landscapes and rich cultural heritage.
+Keep an eye out, as there is always the possibility of encountering one or two wildlife encounters before reaching your overnight destination in Nata.

 Day 18 – Nata to Kasane – Chobe National Park